stevan-vanderwerf-sonarsource/sonartools/README.md

     sonarup ee990 -db pg -dbv 15

 # Docker Desktop configuration
 This script can work as a command line tool only, or it can be run in conjunction with Docker Desktop.
-Check your `docker context` to see if your Docker configuration is command line only or if it is set to 'sync' with Docker Desktop
+Check your `docker context` to see if your Docker configuration is command line only or if it is set to run Docker powering the Docker Desktop (in which case the Containers/Images/Volumes will be displayed in Docker Desktop UI)

     # list the available Docker 'contexts'
     $>  docker context ls